Manure: Animal manure

 Most animal manure consists of feces.
-Common forms of animal manure include farmyard manure (FYM) or farm slurry (liquid manure).
-FYM also contains plant material (often straw), which has been used as bedding for animals and has absorbed the feces and urine.
-Agricultural manure in liquid form, known as slurry, is produced by more intensive livestock rearing systems where concrete or slats are used, instead of straw bedding.
+Common forms of animal manure include farmyard manure (or farm slurry (liquid manure).
+Farmyard manure also contains plant material (often straw), which has been used as bedding for animals and has absorbed the feces and urine.
+Agricultural manure in liquid form, known as slurry, is produced by more intensive livestock rearing systems where concrete or slats are used instead of straw bedding.
 Manure from different animals has different qualities and requires different application rates when used as fertilizer.
 For example horses, cattle, pigs, sheep, chickens, turkeys, rabbits, and guano from seabirds and bats all have different properties.
 For instance, sheep manure is high in nitrogen and potash, while pig manure is relatively low in both.
-Horses mainly eat grass and a few weeds so horse manure can contain grass and weed seeds, as horses do not digest seeds the way that cattle do.
+Horses mainly eat grass and a few weeds, so horse manure can contain grass and weed seeds, because horses do not digest seeds as cattle do.
 Cattle manure is a good source of nitrogen as well as organic carbon.
 Chicken litter, coming from a bird, is very concentrated in nitrogen and phosphate and is prized for both properties.

 Animal manures may be adulterated or contaminated with other animal products, such as wool (shoddy and other hair), feathers, blood, and bone.
 Livestock feed can be mixed with the manure due to spillage.
 For example, chickens are often fed meat and bone meal, an animal product, which can end up becoming mixed with chicken litter.